workroomprds/QuestionsForTesters/raw questions.md

 * Talk more persuasively with my coders
 * Talk more accurately with my team

-## I decide I’m working for an arsehole.
+## I find that I don't like someone I’m working with.
 I…
 * Change my job
-* Change my boss
+* Change the person
 * Change my attitude

 ## Testers?